 If you are unable to hear your niece’s high-pitched giggles as well as the drum roll of timpani, you may be experiencing high-frequency hearing loss.
-Take this fun quiz to see which frequencies you can hear.
+Take this fun quiz to test which frequencies you can hear.

 You can also check for high-frequency hearing loss using a free online hearing test.
 Online tests can be a quick and accurate way to gain insight into your hearing acuity.

 The regular culprits loom: over-exposure to loud sounds, head trauma, aging.
 But are there any particular doozies for high-frequency hearing loss?
 As we age and lose more hair, the hairs in the cochlea may too die off, causing hearing loss.
 Other causes include diabetes, benign tumors, inflammation of the middle ear, and infection.
 While many of these causes are genetic or age-related, you can still work to protect your hearing.

 It may be too late to protect your ears from the damage of loud sounds, but there are several roads you can go down to bring back the hearing you lost in artificial ways.
 One example would be electro-acoustic implants.
 This is an option for those who cannot be helped with a hearing aid.